Applications of ATILA FEM Software to Smart Materials

 Case Studies in Designing Devices

-- J-C Debus, ISEN (Institut Supérieur de l'Electronique et du Numérique), France
+- Jean-Claude Debus, ISEN (Institut Supérieur de l'Electronique et du Numérique), France

 ATILA Finite Element Method (FEM) software facilitates the modelling and analysis of applications using piezoelectric, magnetostrictor and shape memory materials.
 It allows entire designs to be constructed, refined and optimized before production begins.
 Through a range of instructive case studies, Applications of ATILA FEM software to smart materials provides an indispensable guide to the use of this software in the design of effective products.